Carbon pricing and CBAMs; what, why, how?

 The aim of a carbon price is to drive carbon emissions reductions by ensuring that polluters pay for their emissions.
 Carbon prices can be applied economy-wide or targeted towards specific sectors, as is currently the case for the power sector in the UK.

 Carbon pricing in some form has been implemented in over 40 countries to date, including the EU, New Zealand, India, Mexico and China.
-Overall, it is thought that about 15% of global greenhouse gas emissions are covered by carbon pricing schemes.
+Overall, it is thought that about 25% of global greenhouse gas emissions were covered by carbon pricing schemes in 2021, which rose from 18% in 2020 after China expanded its carbon pricing scheme.

 The positives and negatives of carbon pricing have been discussed for decades, with the Climate Change Committee recently referring to them as ‘an important part of the policy toolkit’ as they can ‘support the public finances while strengthening incentives to reduce emissions’ on the pathway to net zero.